geopython/pycsw/docs/introduction.rst

 Introduction
 ============

-pycsw is an OGC API - Records and CSW server implementation written in Python.
+pycsw is an OARec and OGC CSW server implementation written in Python.

 Features
 ========